Marijuana ordinance still not in place in Harrisburg

 “We are talking about people who may have problems finding a job,” Johnson said.
 “They may have trouble finding future housing.”

-Papenfuse says they had conversations with representatives from the AOPC and the city was told that their request would be a priority, but there is no word on when the process would be completed.
+Papenfuse says they had conversations with representatives from AOPC and the city was told that its request would be a priority, but there is no word on when the process will be completed.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.